 If you didn't check off everything from the Monday checklist, finish it off today.
 Got everything done on time?
 Then take the day off!
 Watch a movie, play with the dog, rake the lawn, or just drink the day away, but don't let things get too out of hand—you'll need all your wits about you for Wednesday and Thursday.

 Thanksgiving Week: Wednesday

 - Get your turkey ready for roasting.
 If it's been brined, remove it from the brine, pat it dry with paper towels, and place it on a rack, uncovered, in the fridge overnight.
 If you're dry-brining, do the same, sprinkling it with salt and/or baking powder before it hits the fridge (here are complete instructions).
 If you are flavoring the bird, go ahead and rub it with that herb butter right now.
 That way, all you've got to do is throw it in the oven tomorrow.
-Check out the turkey recipes and techniques portion of our guide for more ideas and tips.

 - Make your pies.
 Bake off your pies, and allow them to cool and rest at room temperature (or in the refrigerator, if that's what the recipes call for) until you need them on Thursday.

 - Dry your bread.
 Cut up your bread and set it out to stale and dry overnight to make dressing or stuffing the next day.
 (You can also just do this Thursday morning in a low oven.)

 - Make salad dressings.
 If you're planning on having a couple of salads, make the dressings today.